Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Model

 This normalization ensures that the spline traverses the vertical distance between the fixed endpoints exactly, preserving the identity mapping constraints.
-To emphasize the dependence on the unconstrained parameters $\bsbeta_i$, we write $\calH_i(\cdot | \bsbeta_i)$ in the following. \autoref{fig:onion-knots} provides an overview of the parameters and knots in our modified monotonically increasing spline.
-Panel~a) in \autoref{fig:onion-spline} illustrates the construction of $\calH_i$ using randomly sampled $\bsbeta_i$.
+To emphasize the dependence on the unconstrained parameters $\bsbeta_i$, we write $\calH_i(\cdot | \bsbeta_i)$ in the following.
+Figure~\ref{fig:onion-knots} provides an overview of the parameters and knots in our modified monotonically increasing spline.
+Panel~a) in Figure~\ref{fig:onion-spline} illustrates the construction of $\calH_i$ using randomly sampled $\bsbeta_i$.
 We now establish key theoretical properties that justify this architecture.
-Proofs are given in \autoref{app-sec:proofs}.
+Proofs are given in Section~A of the Appendix \citep{Brachem2026-SCT-Appendix}.

 \begin{theorem}[Reduction to base model] Let $(\calH_i \circ \calG_i)(y_i) \sim \calN(0, 1)$, with $\calH_i$ as defined above and $\calG_i(y_i)=\Phi^{-1}(F_i(y_i))$, where $F_i: \bbR \rightarrow [0,1]$ is a continuous cumulative distribution function.
 If $\bsbeta_i = \beta_i \bfone_D$ for any constant $\beta_i \in \bbR$, then $\bbP(y_i \leq t) = F_i(t)$ for all $t \in \bbR$. \end{theorem}